KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. `.travis.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
 3. Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
+5. Found 'omxplayer' in file `audio-setup.md`: Deprecated: Try to replace it with `vlc`.
-5. Found 'Magic Mirror' in file `index.html`: Replace it with `MagicMirror²`.
+6. Found 'Magic Mirror' in file `index.html`: Replace it with `MagicMirror²`.
-6. Found 'electron-rebuild' in file `installation.md`: Replace it with `@electron/rebuild`
+7. Found 'electron-rebuild' in file `installation.md`: Replace it with `@electron/rebuild`
-7. Found 'electron-rebuild' in file `troubleshoot.md`: Replace it with `@electron/rebuild`
+8. Found 'electron-rebuild' in file `troubleshoot.md`: Replace it with `@electron/rebuild`
-8. Found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.
+9. Found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.
-9. Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+10. Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-bergfex.at by FatTony404](https://gitlab.com/FatTony404/MMM-bergfex)